-The applicant states that PLC will provide the required data according to the above or the applicable rules and requirements to the Agency or its designee.
+The applicant states that PLC will provide the required data according to the above and the applicable rules/requirements to the Agency or its designee.

 - 3. Statutory Review Criteria - a.
-Is need for the project evidenced by the availability, quality of care, accessibility and extent of utilization of existing health care facilities and health services in the applicants' service area? ss.
+Is need for the project evidenced by the availability, quality of care, accessibility and extent of utilization of existing health care facilities and health services in the applicants service area? ss.
 408.035 (1)(b) and (e), Florida Statutes.

-There are 73 licensed community nursing homes with a total of 9,118 community nursing home beds in District 7.
-Subdistrict 7-4 is composed of Seminole County and has 10 licensed community nursing homes with a total of 1,246 community nursing home beds and 84 approved community beds as of June 27, 2018.
-The subdistrict averaged 91.13 percent total occupancy for the 12-month period ending December 31, 2017.
+As of August 17, 2018, and as noted in the Florida Nursing Home Bed Need Projections by District and Subdistrict publication, there were 73 licensed community nursing homes with a total of 9,171 community nursing home beds in District 7.
+Subdistrict 7-4 is composed of Seminole County and has 10 licensed community nursing homes with a total of 1,246 community nursing home beds and 135 approved community beds as of August 17, 2018.
+The subdistrict averaged 92.59 percent total occupancy for the 12-month period ending June 30, 2018.